Rnen/AdminToolbox/README.md

 # AdminToolbox
+This is a plugin for SCL:Secret Llab servers.
+It offers multiple admin tools like
+* logging friendly fire
+* godmode
+* heal
-This is a plugin for SCL:SL servers.
-It offers multiple admin tools, like logging friendly fire, godmode & heal commands, and other features that do not exist in the base game (yet).
+and more commands, and other features that do not exist in the base game (yet).

 ## Plugin Installation:
 To install: